Italdesign Giugiaro: Subsidiaries

 Following a large-scale cooperation with SEAT - already dating back to the 1980s - Italdesign created a new firm, Diseño Industrial Italdesign Srl, in SEAT's hometown Barcelona, Spain, in 1992 to design and construct models, master models and prototypes for the Spanish manufacturing industry.
-This subsidiary is known today as Italdesign Giugiaro Barcelona SL.
+This subsidiary became Italdesign Giugiaro Barcelona SL.

-In 2017 the company founded a daughter company dedicated to building collector vehicles.
-Named ITALDESIGN AUTOMOBILI SPECIALI, the new brand will feature on all vehicles constructed in ultra low series production, aimed at a number of selected collectors.
-The first car to be produced is the Zerouno with a production of only five units.
+In 2017, the company founded a daughter company dedicated to building collector vehicles.
+Named Italdesign Automobili Speciali, the new brand is featured on all vehicles constructed in ultra low series production, aimed at a number of selected collectors.
+The first car produced was the Zerouno with a production of only five units.

 Automobili Speciali Cars

 Cars produced or planned by the new group.

 Acquisitions

 Italdesign acquired SALLIG, a company founded in 1960 that designs and builds acrylic, cast iron and zamak matrices for automotive, aeronautical and household appliance prototypes.

 Italdesign acquired ETM (Engineering Technologies Methods), a company founded in 1984 that creates silicone prototypes, allowing the transition from an acrylic prototype to a more refined prototype with characteristics similar to the finished product.